calumjs/gpt-auto-blog-writer/README.md

 - GitHubToken: The personal access token for your GitHub account.
 - GitHubRepoOwner: The owner of the GitHub repository.
 - GitHubRepoName: The name of the GitHub repository.
+- GitHubEmail: The email address of your GitHub account.
 - GitHubPostsDirectory: The directory in the repository where the blog posts are stored.
 - OpenAIKey: Your OpenAI API key.